SaltyGoo/saltygoo.github.io/_posts/2020-11-13-telekinetic-burst.md

 ---
 **R**: 60'

-An object or creature within range is hurled through the air.
-Save to negate.
+You telekinetically lift and hurl an object or creature within range 10 feet through the air.
+The maximum mass of the target is human-like.

-A human-sized creature travels 10’ per [dice], and takes 1D6 damage for every 10' traveled.
-A creature thrown at another creature requires an Attack roll to hit and inflicts 1D6 damage for every 10' traveled.
-This spell will also blow open all the closed but unlocked doors in a room, shatter all the windows, or knock the thatched roof off a peasant's shack.
+For each additional dice you invest in the spell, you can either increase the mass of the target by one human, or the length of the throw by 10’.

+Upon impact, the target takes and inflicts [sum] damage.
+Throwing a creature at another creature requires an attack roll to hit.

 ###### telekinetic + push
 ###### by [Skerples](https://coinsandscrolls.blogspot.com/2018/08/osr-class-witch-coven.html)